jykim74/jykim74/README.md

-- 👋 Hi, I’m jykim74 and I am korean.
+- 👋 Hi, I’m jykim74 and I am korean (I am not good at english.
+I need to support english )
 - 👀 I’m interested in PKI programs and I have developed these programs with Openssl3 and QT.
 - 🌱 I’m currently developing PKI programs in private time and I am working in company too.
 - 💞️ I’m looking to upgrade these PKI programs.
 Currently, my company is not affiliated with the PKI program.